xavierchia/xavierchia.github.io/_posts/2023-06-24-doing-game.md

 Focus on the hottest new distribution channel or stick to lindy channels?

-[Get out of the building](https://steveblank.com/2010/03/11/teaching-entrepreneurship-–-by-getting-out-of-the-building/) and talk to customers or will that just leads to you focusing on ["faster horses"](https://www.goodreads.com/quotes/15297-if-i-had-asked-people-what-they-wanted-they-would)?
+[Get out of the building](https://steveblank.com/2010/03/11/teaching-entrepreneurship-–-by-getting-out-of-the-building/) and talk to customers or will that just lead to you focusing on ["faster horses"](https://www.goodreads.com/quotes/15297-if-i-had-asked-people-what-they-wanted-they-would)?

 The answer is always the same: it depends.